NVIDIA/spark-rapids/docs/dev/shimplify.md

 With `-Dshimplify=true`, shimplify is put on the write call path to generate and inject spark-rapids-shim-json-lines comments to all shim source files.
 The files are not yet moved to their owner shim directory, and so it is easy to verify with `git diff` the comments being injected.
-If you see any issue you can fix its cause and re-execute the command with by adding `-Dshimplify.overwrite=true`.
+If you see any issue you can fix it and re-execute the command by adding `-Dshimplify.overwrite=true`.
 However, it is usually easier to just have git restore the previous state: